Bailee Madison: Early life

-Madison was born in Fort Lauderdale, Florida, the youngest of seven children.
-She has four brothers and two sisters.
-Her older sister, Kaitlin Vilasuso, is also an actress.
-Her mother is Patricia Riley.
-She began her career when she was two weeks old, appearing in an Office Depot commercial.
+Madison was born in Fort Lauderdale, Florida, to Patricia Riley (née Williams) and Daniel Hotte.
+The youngest of seven children, she has four brothers and two sisters.
+Her elder sister, Kaitlin Vilasuso, is also an actress.
+She has Canadian citizenship through her father.

+Madison began her career when she was two weeks old, appearing in an Office Depot commercial.
 Since then, she has appeared in several national commercials for major companies including Disney, SeaWorld, and Cadillac.
-She also serves as a national youth spokesperson for the childhood-cancer charity Alex's Lemonade Stand Foundation.